Man, woman accused of keeping kitten in duct-taped sandwich container

-SALT LAKE CITY (ABC4) — A man and woman are accused of torturing an animal after they allegedly put a kitten in a sandwich container and duct-taped it shut.
+SALT LAKE CITY (KTVX) – A man and woman are accused of torturing an animal after they allegedly put a kitten in a sandwich container and duct-taped it shut.

-Justin Epperson, 45, and Emily Allred, 41, were arrested early Monday morning in Cottonwood Heights for torture of a companion animal and drug possession, court documents filed in Salt Lake County show.
+Justin Epperson, 45, and Emily Allred, 41, were arrested early Monday morning in Cottonwood Heights, Utah, for torture of a companion animal and drug possession, court documents filed in Salt Lake County show.
+Cottonwood Heights is roughly 15 miles southeast of Salt Lake City.

 According to an affidavit of probable cause, police found the two slumped over a steering wheel in a vehicle that was illegally camping in the city.
 Officers detained the two, and found them both in possession of methamphetamine and fentanyl.